schmitech/schmitech.github.io/use-cases.md

 {% include logo.html %}

-Explore our latest thoughts on AI, machine learning, and how businesses can leverage these technologies.
+Explore our portfolio of Proofs of Concept and Prototypes to see our innovative solutions in action.
+If any example resonates with you, let us know—we’d be delighted to discuss the details and tailor it to your unique needs.

 <div class="post-list">
-  {% for post in site.posts %}
+  {% for post in site.use-cases %}
     <article class="post-preview">
       <h2>
         <a href="{{ post.url | relative_url }}">{{ post.title }}</a>